-Wear and tear
+Consider wear and tear

 What about home insurance?

 Contents and fixtures in your kitchen are covered under a Churchill home insurance policy.
-However, if you are fitting a new kitchen or extending the room, you should inform us, as your premium may need to change to ensure all the new contents are covered.
+However, if you’re fitting a new kitchen or extending the room, you should inform us, as your premium may need to change to make sure all the new contents are covered.